lo6ic/cs-blog/posts/react-&-gatsby-learning-series.md

 1. **Foundation Series – React Fundamentals**

    - <a href="https://www.christopherschedler.com/posts/from-angular-to-react:-understanding-the-mental-model-shift" target="_blank">From Angular to React: Understanding the Mental Model Shift</a>

-    - <a href="https://christopherschedler.com/posts/react-fundamentals:-components,-props,-and-your-first-app">React Fundamentals: Components, props, and your first app</a>
+   - <a href="https://christopherschedler.com/posts/react-fundamentals:-components,-props,-and-your-first-app" target="_blank">React Fundamentals: Components, props, and your first app</a>

-    - State and side effects with hooks
+   - <a href="https://christopherschedler.com/posts/react-state-and-side-effects-with-hooks" target="_blank">React state and side effects with hooks</a>

    - Context and advanced state management

    - React Router and navigation

 2. **Advanced React Concepts**

    - Performance optimization (memoization, lazy loading)

    - Custom hooks and reusable logic

    - Forms and complex data handling

 3. **Introduction to Gatsby**

    - What Gatsby is and when to use it

    - Setting up your first Gatsby site

    - GraphQL data layer deep dive

 4. **Building with Gatsby**

    - Pages, layouts, and SEO

    - Markdown/MDX content

    - Image and asset optimization

    - Styling strategies (Tailwind, styled-components, etc.)

 5. **Advanced Gatsby Features**

    - Client-side dynamic features

    - Plugins and customization

    - SEO, analytics, and performance

    - Deployment to Netlify/Vercel

 6. **Bonus Content**

    - Migrating from Angular’s Scully to Gatsby

    - Advanced Gatsby architecture and scaling patterns

 #### Who Should Follow This Series?